The job title sounds amazing — and it is. But it’s not quite as simple as it sounds.

-But then my writing business started taking off … and that’s when I started learning how to place my kids on my payroll.
-I call it …
+But then my writing business started taking off… and that’s when I started learning the benefits of putting my kids on the payroll.

 The Writer’s Life — Family Style

 As minors, they can make up to the personal deduction without paying Federal or payroll taxes.
-(For example, it was $6,300 for 2015.)
 That’s a pretty significant tax savings for you and you won’t have to run your kids to the local McDonald’s for work.

 So let’s take a look at that list of tasks again and see which ones make sense for a couple of money-hungry teenagers.